wildapt01/python-files/NetNinja/notes.md

 ```

 `continue` allows to go back to the initial `while`, but the `iterator` still needs to be incremented, otherwise **infinite loop**

+## range

+In `for n in range(val):` range() generates a list of numbers UP TO `val` not included.

+`range()` can take 3 args: start-val, end-val, step-val.
+End value is not optional.
+End value can be also the length of a list.
+Using a triple `-1`, the iteration will happen from the end of the list backward.